For detailed information about the 2023 priority areas of the Foundation, please get in touch with the respective program representative.

 Information about the Board members is available on the Foundation’s website.
 The composition of the Expert Commission is changeable.
 You can address a relevant program to receive information about the current members of the commission.

 In case of project approval, its implementation shall be launched upon the day of its formalization.
-Thus, a two-month period needed for project evaluation and approval should be taken into consideration when defining the date of project launch.
+Thus, an 8-10 weeks period needed for project evaluation and approval should be taken into consideration when defining the date of project launch.

 The Foundation does not finance studies abroad.
 To search for the information about the opportunities and financing the studies abroad, please, visit the website of our partner organization, Center for International Education – www.cie.ge.